mozilla/glean/docs/user/user/pings/index.md

 Lifetime: [Application](../../reference/yaml/metrics.md#application)_

 The model of the device the application is running on.
-On Android, this is Build.MODEL, the user-visible marketing name, like "Pixel 2 XL".
+On Android, this is `Build.MODEL`, the user-visible marketing name, like "Pixel 2 XL".

 Not set if the device model can't be determined (e.g. on Desktop).